potluck-events/potluck/backend/README.md

 | /events/ | GET, POST | view upcoming events the user is hosting or attending; create new event |
 | /events/history/ | GET | view past events the user has hosted or attended |
 | /events/int:pk/ | GET, PUT, PATCH, DELETE | view/edit/delete event with given pk |

+#### Custom Permissions
+* /events/int:pk/

+GET: user must be a host or guest of event with given pk PUT, PATCH, DELETE: user must be a host of event with given pk

 <br>